nexusyang/hello-world/README.md

 # hello-world
-my first repository
+This is my first repository
-I like PYTHON,HTML,CSS,JAVASCRIPT,PHP,ROS,LINUX.
-I hope to meet more friends on GitHub.
+As a rookie in this field, I do not want to be found.